Generally, vacuum bell therapy for pectus excavatum is considered very safe. Over the years, just a few problems have been reported.

 Irregular Back Pain

 This may happen because of bending moments.
-The counter forces of which are partly provided by the attachment of the ribs to the spine.
+The attachment of the ribs partly provides the counter forces to the spine.

 To prevent this, shorter treatment lengths and weaker negative pressure are suggested.